ponyo0818/LeetCode/README.md

 I enjoy reading and understanding the elegant code wrote by geniuses on LeetCode discussion platform.

-Here are the solutions with very detailed explanation, and some notes.
+Here are the solutions with very detailed explanation, and learning notes.
 I hope it will help the people who just started their journey on Leetcode.

 #  ----Learning via solving problems on LeetCode-----